balderdashy/sails-docs/reference/waterline/datastores/sendNativeQuery.md

 `;
 ```

+But be aware that you still have to deal with custom column names on the way out!
+The `rawResult` you get back from `.sendNativeQuery()` is inherently database-specific and tied to the physical layer, thus it will inherit any complexity you've set up there (including custom table/column names from your model definitions).

 ### Notes
 > + This method only works with SQL databases.
 If you are using another database like MongoDB, use [`.manager`](http://sailsjs.com/documentation/reference/waterline-orm/datastores/manager) to get access to the raw MongoDB client, or [`.driver`](http://sailsjs.com/documentation/reference/waterline-orm/datastores/driver) to get access to the static, underlying db library (e.g. `mysql`, `pg`, etc.)